-This post is designed for MFL teachers who, like me, are always on the lookout for tips to make lesson planning more efficient, maximise effectiveness of resources and be able to confidently bash out lessons that are sharply focused, engaging and varied.
+This post is designed for MFL teachers who, like me, are always on the lookout for tips to make lesson planning more efficient, maximise effectiveness of resources and be able to confidently plan lessons that are sharply focused, engaging and varied.
 I recently read some fantastic posts on Steve Smith’s blog which inspired me to consider this issue more seriously and create a system that would help me plan more efficiently.

 - More time to study your own subject, learn new things and improve your subject knowledge